High spin states of $^{204}$At: isomeric states and shears band structure: Experiment Details and Data Analysis

 \beq \nonumber R_{DCO} = \frac{ I_{\gamma_{2}} ~ observed~at ~ 157^{\circ},~gated~by~ \gamma_{1}~at~90^{\circ}}{ I_{\gamma_{2}}~observed~at~90^{\circ},~gated~by~ \gamma_{1}~at~157^{\circ}}\,, \eeq

-where, $I_{\gamma_1(\gamma_2)}$ is the number of counts within a particular peak of the detected gamma ray.
+where, $I_{\gamma_1(\gamma_2)}$ is the number of counts within a particular peak of the detected $\gamma$-ray.
 The mixing ratio $\delta$ and the theoretical $ R_{DCO} $ were calculated using the software code ANGCOR \cite{angcor} taking the spin alignment parameter $\sigma/J = 0.3$.
 Theoretically, for a stretched transition, the value of $ R_{DCO} $ would be close to unity for the same multipolarity of $ \gamma_1 $ and $ \gamma_2 $.
 For different multipolarities and mixed transitions, the values of $ R_{DCO} $ depend on the detector angles, mixing ratio ($ \delta $) and the width of the substate population $(\sigma/J)$.
-The validity of the $ R_{DCO} $ measurements was checked with the known strong transitions in $^{205}$At \cite{dav} and with the calculated values.
-In the present geometry, the measured value of $ R_{DCO} $ for a known dipole transition (468 keV of $^{205}$At), gated by a stretched quadrupole transition (664 keV ground state) is $ \approx$ 0.54 while for a quadrupole transition gated by a pure dipole, the calculated value is $ \approx $ 1.85.
-Moreover the value of $ R_{DCO} $ for a stretched quadrupole transition (566 keV) gated by another stretched quadrupole transition (664 keV ground state) is $ \approx 1.01$.
-These compare well with the theoretical values.
+The validity of the $ R_{DCO} $ measurements was checked with the known strong transitions in $^{205}$At \cite{sjo,dav} and with the calculated values.
+For example, in the present geometry, the measured value of $ R_{DCO} $ for a known 468-keV dipole transition in $^{205}$At, gated by a stretched quadrupole transition, {\em viz.} the 664-keV ground state transition, is $ \approx$ 0.54, while for a quadrupole transition gated by a pure dipole, the calculated value is $ \approx $ 1.85.
+Moreover the value of $ R_{DCO} $ for a stretched quadrupole transition (566 keV), gated by the 664-keV ground state transition, is $ \approx 1.01$.
+These results are consistent with the theoretical values.